discretize/discretize-guides/fractals/uncategorized/index.md

 <GridItem sm="8">
 ## Old Tom <Item id="8887" disableText/><Item id="24672" disableText/>

-Stack <Boon name="Might"/> before Old Tom, break his defiance bar as quickly as possible and simply nuke him down.
+Stack <Boon name="Might"/> before Old Tom, break his defiance bar as quickly as possible and burst him down.
 Be careful with <Effect name="Agony"/> and try to not stand in his hitbox or very close to him while he is firing his projectiles. <Specialization name="Soulbeast"/> can use <Skill id="12489"/> or take <Skill name="Bear stance"/> with the trait <Trait name="Leader of the Pack"/> to help out with the Poison from the green projectiles.
 </GridItem>
 </Grid>